shohey1226/Graph-D3/README.md

 The input graph should be directed grpah.
 Node in Graph can have 'group' attribute (Default is all 1) to have different node color.
-Also Edge in Graph can have 'value' attribe(defalut is all 1).
+Also Edge in Graph can have 'value' attribute (default is all 1).

 ## hierarchical\_edge\_bundling

 http://mbostock.github.io/d3/talk/20111116/bundle.html

-The input graph shoudl be directed graph.
+The input graph should be directed graph.
 Node in Graph can have 'size' attribute (Default is all 1).

 # AUTHOR